3dprogramin/thinkpad-p51-archbang/issues+fixes/gpu/README.md

 - reboot
 - That's it !

 Now, the card should be disabled from boot.
 When we run `primusrun` or `optirun` card will start and we can use it as before.
+When the primusrun process finishes, the card gets shutdown.
 This is great, because it saves up battery power !